 A request for induction is sent to the hospital by our office.
 If the request is for an inpatient induction you will receive a phone call from the hospital when a bed is available.
 This could happen the same day the request is made or it may take several days and is all dependent on priority as well as availability of hospital beds/resources.

 If the request is for an outpatient induction you will also receive a call from the hospital when there is an opening.
-It may take up to 48 hours after a request is made to get a call as again it is dependent on priority.
+It may take up to 48 hours after a request is made to get a call as again it is dependent on priority and hospital beds/resources.
 At the hospital you will have a NST (Non stress test- listening of the fetal heart beat for half an hour) and then an obstetrical resident doctor will assess your cervix and decide which method will be used to induce labour.
 Your baby will be monitored again after the procedure and if everything is well you will go home and wait for labour to begin when you will then return to the hospital.